ZDGharst/FullStackOpen/part12/README.md

 # Part 12 - Introduction to Containers

-Containers encapsulate your appplication into a single package.
+Containers encapsulate your application into a single package.
 This package includes all of the dependencies with the application; each container can run isolated from the other containers.
 Containers prevent the application inside from accessing files and resources of the device.
 Containers are OS-level virtualization; they are relatively lightweight and can be quick to scale.
 They can be ran identically almost anywhere.

 ## Containers and Images